 That said, the vistas on the trail were magnificent and there were tons of wildflowers too...

 Then we went down to the pedestrian mall and walked around.
-Before you knew it, I found myself in front of Tee & Cakes on 14th Street.
+Before I knew it, I found myself in front of Tee & Cakes on 14th Street (how did that happen?).
 After a day of hiking (and carrying two kids part of the way back down the mountain) I felt like a special treat was in order.
-I got the s'mores and it was sooo good!
+I got the s'mores and they were so good...

 Cold Soba Noodle Salad with Summer Vegetables (Adapted slightly from Bon Appétit, July 2012)